sunjiangjun/supernode/cmd/task/README.md

       "BlockChainName": "eth", //chain name
       "BlockChainCode": 200, //chain code
       "BlockMin": 17325771, //min blockNumber, required
-      "BlockMax": 0 //max blockNumber, If this value is set to zero,easynode will get latest blockNumber from blockchain }
+      "BlockMax": 0 //max blockNumber, If this value is set to zero,supernode will get latest blockNumber from blockchain }
   ]
 }